sherifmagdy32/gaming_os_tweaker/docs/GPU_DRIVER_GUIDE.md

 - Download the nvidia driver that you want
 - Open NVCleanstall and select Use driver files on Disk > Select the driver
 - Next, I recommend the bare minimum `Display Driver (required)` only
 - Next,
   - Disable Installer Telemetry & Advertising
- - Show Expert Tweaks [Disable driver telemetry + Disable HDCP]
+  - Show Expert Tweaks [Disable HDCP]
 - Next, Install
 - Next every step, once you are finished with nividia installer, you can close the nvcleanstall